 Neptune uses four-position (quad) element called a Neptune Quad.
 A Neptune quad is composed of a subject, predicate, object, and a graph identifier.
-A quad is an assertion about one or more resources.
+A quad describes a relationship between two resources or describes some property about a resource.
 For example, an edge is described by a quad and so is each property of a node.
 A graph is a set of quad statements with the same graph identifier.

 Read-Only Queries are evaluated under Snapshot Isolation.
 Mutation Queries (i.e. write queries) are executed under Read Committed isolation.

 Neptune has four operators related to joins:

 HashIndexBuild creates a hash index from either a downstream operator or set of quads.

 HashIndexJoin takes incoming solutions from a downstream operator and joins them with the result of a specific previous

 MergeJoin takes in multiple sets and outputs their collective join.